okhulusi/CSCI201_Final-Project_SimCity/README.md

 4. Choose MainGui.java under source/gui.
 Click "Run as..." and choose "Java Application" to run the program.

 5. To run scenarios, choose the Configuration tab at the top right corner, and select a configuration.
 Descriptions of each scenario will be displayed.
 Make sure to click the start button once you have selected a scenario.
 To run a second scenario, we recommend you quit the program and restart so as to assure they work correctly.

-###V1 Deliverable Information
+###V2 Deliverable Information

 ####Work Done by Each Person

-- Eric Gauderman (Integration Lead/Git Lead)
-  - Person Agent (sophisticated upgrade in v2)
-  - Home Scenarios (most importantly, HomeOccupantRole)
-  - Integration, major contributor (with Omar and Yixin)
-  - Instantiation of Person Agent with the correct job and house; use of factory methods (with Yixin)
-  - Design of program's architecture (i.e. packages and class hierarchy)
-  - Designed Directory
-  - Integrated his Restaurant (including revolving stand, market interaction, bank interaction)
-  - Implemented hacks in PersonAgent for running specific scenarios
-  - General helping with questions & issues
-  - Fixed naming conventions for v2
-  - Bug fixing
 - Omar Khulusi (Team Leader)
   - Bank Scenarios (+ Robber/GuardDog for v2)
   - Console Log integration